tiry/nuxeo-helm-chart/README.md

 # About

-This repository is initially a fork of [nuxeo-helm-chart](https://github.com/nuxeo/nuxeo-helm-chart) with the aim to provide a simple way to deploy Nuxeo in multi-tenants on a GKE/K8S cluster.
+This repository is initially a fork of [nuxeo-helm-chart](https://github.com/nuxeo/nuxeo-helm-chart) with the aim to provide a simple way to deploy Nuxeo in multitenant on a GKE/K8S cluster.

-Progressively, this repository evolved to be become a simple 'overlay' of the default Helm Chart from [nuxeo-helm-chart](https://github.com/nuxeo/nuxeo-helm-chart) in order to just contain the needed configuration and additional resources.
+Progressively, this repository evolved to become a simple 'overlay' of the default Helm Chart from [nuxeo-helm-chart](https://github.com/nuxeo/nuxeo-helm-chart) just to contain the needed configuration and additional resources.

 Typically, the goals are:

- - provide a multi-tenant deployment of Nuxeo
+ - provide a multitenant deployment of Nuxeo
  - support multiple types of Nuxeo architecture
  - manage autoscaling
  - manage monitoring